hamzakhalidchouhdary/redux-in-vanilla-js/README.md

-# redux-in-vanilla-js
+# Using Redux in Vanilla Js
-Using redux in vanilla Js web app
+It is a basic counter example explaining how to use redux with vanilla Js.